MKLab-ITI/FIVR-200K/README.md

 ## Dataset format

-* The files that contains the dataset can be found in the [dataset](https://github.com/MKLab-ITI/FIVR-200K/tree/master/dataset) folder
+* The files that contains the dataset can be found in [dataset](https://github.com/MKLab-ITI/FIVR-200K/tree/master/dataset) folder

-* The video annotations are in the file [annotation.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/annotation.json) that has the following format:
+* The video annotations are in file [annotation.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/annotation.json) that has the following format:
 ```bash
 {
   "5MBA_7vDhII": {